Families and Couples

 Can I register an act of birth made outside Quebec in Quebec’s register of civil status?

 Yes.
-A person can ask the Directeur de l’état civil to register a birth that took place outside Quebec in the register of civil status.
-The person whose birth is to be registered must have his or her domicile in Quebec.
-That person, or the person’s parents, can make the request.
+You can ask the Directeur de l’état civil to register a birth that took place outside Quebec in the register of civil status.
+You can make the request for your minor child.
+Your child could also make the request themselves if they are at least 18 years old.

 To register an act of birth made outside Quebec in Quebec’s register of civil status, the following documents are required: